-Other than Carlos Alberini and Paul Marciano listed above, no other executive officers or employees of the Company are Participants.
+Other than Carlos Alberini and Paul Marciano listed above, the executive officers and employees of the Company who are Participants are [].
 The business address for each is c/o Guess?, Inc., 1444 South Alameda Street, Los Angeles, CA 90021.
+Their present principal occupations are stated below.